Mayo Performing Arts Center: History

 The Community Theatre was built in 1937 and was once the crown jewel of Walter Reade's chain of movie theatres in New Jersey, opening on December 23, 1937, with the David O. Selznick film, Nothing Sacred.
 By the 1980s, the Theatre had fallen into disrepair and sat idle for nearly a decade.

+In 1994, pianists Alexander Slobodyanik. and Laryssa Krupa proposed an arts festival in Morris County and recruited Valery Gergiev, who recognized the potential of the dilapidated theater as a performance venue.
+Don Jay and Linda Smith helped establish the organization as a nonprofit.
+Early support included grants from the Kirby and Geraldine R. Dodge foundations and Warner-Lambert.

 In 1994, the Theatre reopened as a performing arts center with a gala performance featuring the Kirov Orchestra and pianist Alexander Slobodyanik.

 In 2007, major renovations including the installation of an air conditioner enabled the venue to be open year round.
 A Liza Minnelli performance celebrated the reopening.

 The upstairs balcony was renovated in 2011, with new restrooms, Art Gallery space and concessions.

 In May 2011, the Theatre officially changed its name to Mayo Performing Arts Center, completing a three-year transition, honoring the leadership of Bud Mayo.

+In 2014, renovations to the front of house were completed, which included a digital marquee, new box office, elevator to balcony level, upgraded and expanded restrooms and nor bar and concessions stands.
+The Starlight Room was renovated in 2016.
+In July 2016, the Theatre earned the distinction of Outstanding Historic Theatre by the League of Historic American Theatres.